iMicknl/home-assistant.io/source/_integrations/tahoma.markdown

 | Window                       | cover                   |
 | WindowHandle                 | binary_sensor           |

 If your device is not visible in the device list of Home Assistant (/config/devices/dashboard), you need to turn on [debug logging](https://www.home-assistant.io/integrations/logger/).
-Copy the debug string and create a [new issue](https://github.com/home-assistant/core/issues)
+Copy the debug string and create a [new issue](https://github.com/home-assistant/core/issues).

-`DEBUG (MainThread) [custom_components.tahoma] Unsupported TaHoma device (io:DimmableLightIOComponent - Light - DimmableLight).`
+`DEBUG (MainThread) [custom_components.tahoma] Unsupported TaHoma device (io:DimmableLightIOComponent - Light - DimmerLight).`

-If your device is listed in the device list, copy the firmware and create a [new issue](https://github.com/home-assistant/core/issues). (e.g. io:DimmableLightIOComponent)
+If your device is listed in Home Assistant but not working correctly, copy the device info from the devices page and create a [new issue](https://github.com/home-assistant/core/issues). (e.g. DimmerLight by Somfy, io:DimmableLightIOComponent)